 Sherwood Lollar's pioneering work establishing the principles for using isotopic tracers to identify, and most importantly quantify, microbial and chemical transformation of groundwater contaminants has had a global impact in the field of drinking water remediation.
-Deeper in the Earth's crust, her work coupling investigations of the deep subsurface carbon, hydrogen, and sulfur cycles with noble gas isotopic tracers elucidates water-rock reactions producing hydrogen and methane rich environments in the terrestrial subsurface, contributing to a transformed understanding of global habitability, and the sustainability of subsurface microbial communities.
+Deeper in the Earth's crust, her work coupling investigations of the deep subsurface carbon, hydrogen, and sulfur cycles with noble gas isotopic tracers elucidates water-rock reactions producing hydrogen and methane rich environments in the terrestrial subsurface, contributing to the sustainability of subsurface microbial communities and to a transformed understanding of habitability of the Earth and other planets and moons in the solar system.

 Recent awards include 2021 Royal Canadian Geographic Society Massey Medal, 2020 Royal Society of Canada Willet G. Miller Medal in Earth Sciences, 2020 Canada Council Killam Prize for Natural Sciences, 2019 NSERC Gerhard Herzberg Gold Medal, 2019 C.C.
 Patterson Award, 2018 Logan Medal, 2016 NSERC John Polanyi Award, 2016 Bancroft Award, 2014 International Helmholtz Fellowship, and 2012 Eni Award for Protection of the Environment.